-I ("Developer"), developer of (the "Project") located at in, New Hampshire, hereby certify that the accompanying Sources and Uses of Funds with the Total Development Cost totaling \$, dated, Accountant's Certification of Costs (including developer fee), Qualified Basis and Applicable Fraction are a true and accurate representation of the Project funding and total costsI certify that all current financing terms have been disclosed, and I will further inform the Authority of any future changes to project financing.
-I certify that any additional amounts received by me or any related party for syndication fees, debt placement fees, guaranty fees, or other fees have been disclosed and that the purchase price of the site and its allocated cost to the partnership has been disclosed.
-I further state that the Qualified Basis and Applicable Percentage were calculated in a manner consistent with the regulations set forth in IRC 42.
-I recognize that any changes or misrepresentations from this certification may warrant notification to the IRS of a LIHTC Program violation via IRS Form 8823.
-Date:
+1 ("Developer"), developer of - (the "Project") located at in , New Hampshire, hereby certify that the accompanying Sources and Uses of Fundamental Companying Sources and Uses of ds with the Total Development Cost totaling \$, dated, Accounta ant's Certification of Costs (including developer fee), Qualified Basis and Applicable Fraction at re a true and accurate representation of the Project funding and total costs.
+I certify that all curren it financing terms have been disclosed, and I will further inform the Authority of any future change es to project financing.
+I certify that any additional amounts received by me or any related party fo r syndication fees, debt placement fees, guaranty fees, or other fees have been disclosed and that th e purchase price of the site and its allocated cost to the partnership has been disclosed.
+I further sta ate that the Qualified Basis and Applicable Percentage were calculated in a manner consistent wi th the regulations set forth in IRC 42.
+I recognize that any changes or misrepresentations from the nis certification may warrant notification to the IRS of a LIHTC Program violation via IRS Form n 8823.
+Date: Duly Authorized:

-Duly Authorized: